Personalised stamp: Usage

 Examples given by postal authorities who offer this service usually depict family members, pets or other uncontroversial subjects but users quickly realised that they could place almost any image in its space.
 For instance, there have been attempts to publicise missing persons, promote political causes such as Tamil independence, or to place the image of criminals or other controversial individuals on its stamps.
 The rules of most countries generally prohibit such things, however, stamp producers may not spot every attempt to circumvent their rules, particularly when it is not obvious who or what is being depicted, or that the image has some political or other significance.

+By country

 Austria

 The Austrian Postal Service has permitted personalisation of postage stamps.
 In Austria the denomination of personalised stamps can now be changed as well.

 Bhutan

 Bhutan Post issued the first personalised stamps in 2008.
 The stamps are issued in mini-sheets of 12 stamps with a large illustration at the left highlighting a Bhutan issue.
 Each stamp is framed, providing a blank space in the middle for a personal picture or company logo.
 In 2019 the tenth different personalised stamp sheet has been issued.
-Personalised stamps are especially popular with tourists.